RiturajKulshresth/Online_Shopping_and_Delivery_System/README.md

 # Online Shopping and Delivery System
   Course project for OOAD.
-  The project only includes initial development stages, gathering, requirements and developing a working prototype for further development.
+  The project only includes initial development stages, gathering requirements and developing a working prototype for further development.

 ## Description
       Written in C++
       Register as a Customer
-      Register as aseller
+      Register as a seller
       Login as Customer
       Login as Seller
       Seller can display all his products